cropgeeks/flapjack-bytes/README.md

 - `overviewHeight`: the height of the overview (if undefined, use a default height)
 - `minGenotypeAutoWidth`: the minimum width for the genotype view (auto-width mode only, optional)
 - `minOverviewAutoWidth`: the minimum height for the overview (auto-width mode only, optional)
+- `saveSettings`: Whether to save the user settings (reference lines, trait colors) (defaults to `true`)
+- `dataSetId`: Arbitrary string to identify this dataset's saved settings (if undefined, use the genotype file name)

 The map file and genotype file should be in their respective [Flapjack formats](http://flapjack.hutton.ac.uk/en/latest/projects_&_data_formats.html#data-sets-maps-and-genotypes)